theandrelima/nornflow/docs/hooks_guide.md

 ### Hook-Driven Template Resolution

-Hook-Driven Template Resolution is NornFlow's mechanism for optimizing variable template resolution when hooks need to evaluate conditions or perform logic before templates are processed.
+Hook-Driven Template Resolution is a mechanism for optimizing variable template resolution when hooks need to evaluate conditions or perform logic before task args templates are processed.
 This is an **optional capability** that hooks can opt into via the `requires_deferred_templates` class attribute.

-#### What It Is

-Hook-Driven Template Resolution is a capability-based architecture where:
-- Hooks can declare their processing requirements via the `requires_deferred_templates = True` class attribute
-- The `NornFlowVariableProcessor` adapts its behavior based on hook declarations
-- Templates are resolved either immediately (default) or deferred until just-in-time execution

-This enables hooks to perform pre-execution logic without triggering template resolution errors for variables that may not be available or defined yet.

 #### How It Works

 The system operates in two phases when deferred processing is requested:

 **Phase 1 - Pre-Execution Logic:**
-1. Hook declares `requires_deferred_templates = True`
+1. The Hook class declares `requires_deferred_templates = True`
 2. `NornFlowVariableProcessor` detects this requirement during `task_instance_started()`
-3. Instead of resolving templates immediately, the processor stores task parameters as-is
+3. **Task parameter templates** are stored without resolution (e.g., `args: {config: "{{ some_var }}"`)
+4. **Hook configuration templates**, if any, are resolved using current variable context (if the hook supports jinja2 templates as input - as is the case with the `if` and `shush` hooks, for example)
-4. Hook performs its pre-execution logic using the current variable context (without resolved templates)
+5. Hook performs its pre-execution logic using the resolved hook configurations

-**Phase 2 - Just-in-Time Resolution:**
+**Phase 2 - Just-In-Time Resolution:**
 1. After hook logic completes, the hook triggers `resolve_deferred_params()`
-2. `NornFlowVariableProcessor` resolves stored templates using the current host context
+2. `NornFlowVariableProcessor` resolves stored task parameter templates using the current host context
 3. Task executes with fully resolved parameters

 #### Mandatory vs Optional